topo-gps/ios-manual/en/waypoints/organizing_waypoints.rst

    :alt: New waypoint folder Topo GPS

    *The new folder screen*

-To create a folder, you have to enter a name.
-Optionally you can choose the location in the folder tree where the new folder is to be added.
-This is always initially set to the currently opened folder in the waypoints screen.
-If you press location and select a folder you can change the location to another folder.
-When you have entered a name you need to press 'Save' to create a new folder.
-You will return to the waypoints screen and the newly created folder will be shown in the list.
+To create a folder, you have to enter a name for the new folder.
+The default location of the newly created folder is the currently active folder in the waypoints screen.
+If you want to create the new folder in another folder, you have to tap the 'Location' section and choose a folder.
+When you are done you need to tap 'Save' to create the folder.
+You will return to the waypoints screen and the newly created folder will be shown in the list (if the folder is saved in the currently active folder).

 As an example we will enter 'Sights' and press 'Save' to create a 'Sights' folder.
 The waypoints screen now looks as follows: